NicholasJohnsonDev/EWU-CSCD379-2021-Spring/README.md

+﻿Assingnment 7 - Nicholas Johnson

-﻿In this assignment we are going to create some automated web tests as well as convert Gifts screens to use AlpineJS instead of the MVC model
+In this assignment we are going to create some automated web tests as well as convert Gifts screens to use AlpineJS instead of the MVC model

 # Assignment

 - Using PlaywrightSharp, automate the following items of the website
   - Verify that when landing on the homepage, Secret Santa is displayed in the navigation banner ✔❌
   - Verify that all 3 pages (Users, Groups, Gifts) can be reached via clicking on the navigation elements ✔❌